-The unmodified-illustrative report below is applicable to the unmodified auditor's report on the statutory consolidated annual financial statements of a listed entity and its subsidiaries (the group) prepared to comply with the Companies Act.
-The financial statements which include comprise the group financial statements and certain other reports required underby the Companies Act. (other reports).
+The unmodified illustrative report below is applicable to statutory consolidated annual financial statements of a listed entity and its subsidiaries (the group) which include the financial statements and other reports required by the Companies Act.
 The group financial statements are prepared in accordance with a general purpose financial reporting framework that achieves fair presentation.

-This illustrative report incorporates\addresses the requirements and guidance set forthcontained in ISA 600 and ISA 700 (Revised) with respect to concerning the auditor's report on the-group financial statements, including the additional auditor's-responsibilitiesof the auditor in respect offor an audit of group financial statements.
-It a group audit and draws from addresses the requirements and guidance contained in ISA 720 (Revised) with respect to concerning the other reports, and therelevant requirements of the Companies Act.
-The adaptations contained in the illustrative report are referenced to the appropriate notes.
+This report incorporates the guidance set forth in ISA 600 and ISA 700 (Revised) with respect to the auditor's report on the group financial statements, including the additional auditor's responsibilities in respect of a group audit and draws from ISA 720 (Revised) with respect to the other reports, and the requirements of the Companies Act.
+The adaptations in the illustrative report are referenced to the appropriate notes.